 - 1 cup flour (I used all purpose whole wheat)

-- 3/4 cup milk of choice (I used unsweetened almond milk)
+- 3/4 cup plant-based milk of choice, plain and unsweetened

 - 1/2 teaspoon baking powder